 Arrangement of factor arrays

 Straightforward interpretation of each factor is facilitated by listing the arrangement of statement rankings within each factor to create factor arrays.
 The factor array is produced by weighting Q-sorts that load significantly on each factor.
 Individual rankings of statements can be used to produce exemplifying Q-sorts.
 23 of the 27 Q-sorts loaded significantly onto factors.
 Confounding or non-significant Q-sorts were excluded from factor arrays.
-Statements that were statistically significant by 3 standard deviations are classed as distinguishing between other items at p <.01 (Brown, 1980) and were given priority in the factor arrays followed by those with a significance level at p < .05.
+Statements that were statistically significant by 3 standard deviations were classed as distinguishing between other items at p <.01 (Brown, 1980) and were given priority in the factor arrays followed by those with a significance level at p < .05.
 Consensus statements were excluded from factor interpretations.

 Factor interpretations

-Though factor arrays are a relatively accessible depiction of ranking of items and the statistical significance of items within each factor, further strategies can be adopted to facilitate a more detailed interpretation of the viewpoint.
+Factor arrays are a relatively accessible depiction of item rankings of items and the statistical significance of items within each factor.
+However, further strategies can be adopted to facilitate a more detailed interpretation of the viewpoint.
 The development of ‘crib sheets’ allows the researcher to systematically explore the context of each factor whilst maintaining a holistic view of the factor (Watts & Stenner, 2012).
 The crib sheet includes the statements at the highest and lowest rankings in the array, thus items at +6, +5, -6 and -5 were included.
 In addition, a further process involves listing items ranked higher and items ranked lower for that factor.
 Additional items can be added to the interpretation as it evolves.

 Findings

 Descriptions of each factor are provided in narrative form with the corresponding statement number and its ranking within the factor (e.g. 17, +5) to show the significance of each item and the viewpoint it represents (Watts & Stenner, 2005).
-Qualitative comments provided by participants are also included within the narrative to provide further depth.
+Qualitative comments provided by participants are included within the narrative to provide further depth.

 Table 4 Participant demographics for each factor about here please